jup-ag/rfq-webhook-toolkit/README.md

 ## Api Documentation

 REST API  documentation is provided in OpenAPI format.
-You can find the documentation [here](./openapi/openapi.json).
-To view the documentation, you can use tools like [Swagger Editor](https://editor-next.swagger.io/).
+You can find the documentation [here](./openapi).

 A sample server with the API documentation is provider in the [`server-example`](./server-example/) directory.
 To launch the server, run the following commands (requires rust and cargo to be installed):